-Typical attendances over the weekend in Australia tops 300 000, with a crowd in excess of 100 000 on race day, making it one of the best attended races on the current F1 calendar.
+Typical attendance over the weekend in Australia is around 300 000 spectators, with a crowd in excess of 100 000 on race day, making it one of the best attended races on the current F1 calendar.
 There is a friendly atmosphere and the multicultural population of Melbourne provides a great welcome for traveling fans.
-The Australians do such a good job of organizing the race weekend that representatives from Australia have helped organizers from newer races on the calendar with the planning of their own Grands Prix.
-The race costs taxpayers in the state of Victoria approximately $50m AUD per annum.
-This high cost has been a source of some controversy for some time, despite the tourism revenue and global promotion the city enjoys from the race.
+The Australians do such a good job of organizing the race weekend that representatives from Australia have helped organizers from newer races on the calendar to plan their own Grands Prix.
+The race costs taxpayers in Victoria approximately $50m AUD per annum, which has been a source of some controversy for some time, despite the tourism revenue and global promotion the city enjoys from the race.

 Australian Grand Prix Facts

 |Track Length||5.303km (16 turns)|